 Comparison of Electricity Prices in Ireland

-By doing a comparison of electricity prices and switching to the cheapest deal, households can still save significant amounts of money in 2023.
-(As much as €500 a year for average usage)
+By doing a comparison of electricity prices and switching to the cheapest deal, households can still save significant amounts of money in 2024.
+(Over €500 a year for average usage).
+Prices are falling and some good deals are starting to appear.
+Bord Gais Energy and Electric Ireland recently announced price cuts – and we have included these in our comparison.

 The electricity switching market in Ireland is usually very competitive.
 Most energy suppliers regularly have special offers, discount codes or cashback promotions.
-These offers are probably going to be less common now as energy prices increase.
-There were quite a few price rises in 2022 but hopefully, there won’t be many more in 2023 .
+These offers are probably going to be more common now as energy prices fall in 2024.

 Figures from the CRU show that many thousands of people in Ireland have never switched electricity suppliers – (about 35% of all households).
 But – there are still substantial savings to be made by switching your electricity supplier.

-On June 2nd 2023, we did a Comparison of Electricity Prices available in Ireland for new customers on standard meters and this is what we found: (All prices take account of the reduced VAT)
+On March 11th 2024 we compared the Electricity Prices available in Ireland for new customers on standard meters and this is what we found: (All prices take account of the VAT and PSO Levy ).

 See the figures below.